Jennmpam/HR-Database-Project/README.md

 # HR Database Project

 This project is an HR database designed using MySQL Workbench to store and manage employee data efficiently.
+Please note that all data used in this database is fictional and created solely for the purpose of showcasing my coding skills.
+It does not represent any real-world data.

 ## Features
 - Tables: Employees, Departments, Positions, Salaries, Leaver Requests